 In the heart of the SoBro district of Nashville is the Country Music Hall of Fame and Museum.
 The facility boasts a vast collection illustrating country music’s story as told through the years.
 An immense compilation of historic country video clips and recorded music, dynamic exhibits and state-of-the-art design, a regular menu of live performances and public programs, a museum store, live satellite radio broadcasts, on-site dining, and fabulous public spaces all contribute to an extraordinary museum experience.

-The family-friendly Frist Center for the Visual Arts, located in downtown Nashville, is a world-class art center dedicated to presenting an ever-changing schedule of exhibitions from local, regional, national, and international sources.
+The family-friendly Frist Art Museum, located in downtown Nashville, is a world-class art center dedicated to presenting an ever-changing schedule of exhibitions from local, regional, national, and international sources.
 The Frist features educational programs, free live music on Thursday and Friday evenings, a gift shop full of gorgeous hand-crafted merchandise, and a full-service cafe -- all surrounded by gorgeous architecture.
 It's a great place to explore, learn, and enjoy great art!

 Just take a walk down to The George Jones and get an up close and personal experience with The Possum like never before.
 The museum, located on the second floor, explores the complete life of the singer, from his childhood to his many accomplishments.
 It even has his tractor on display and ready to see!
 Plus, you can take a break and enjoy the view from their restaurant, on the first floor, or their rooftop patio, on the fourth floor.